Non-Stationary Inventory Control with Lead Times: Introduction

-Building on the above-mentioned structural insights of base-stock policies, we develop online algorithms tailored to each inventory model.
-The algorithms optimize over the class of base-stock policies on the continuous interval~$[0,U]$, given an upper bound on the optimal base-stock level~$U$.
-These employ a common structure of successive elimination combined with restarts triggered by detected changes in the cost function, allowing them to adapt to unknown and abrupt demand shifts without requiring prior knowledge of the number of stationary segments~$S$.
-For the proposed algorithms, we establish strong performance guarantees in terms of dynamic regret.
-These regret upper bounds exhibit a (sub-)linear dependence on the lead time, as well as on the size of the policy space $[0,U]$.
+Building on these feedback structures, we develop online algorithms tailored to each inventory model.
+The algorithms optimize over the class of base-stock policies on the continuous interval~$[0,U]$, given an upper bound~$U$ on the optimal base-stock level.
+They employ a common structure of successive elimination combined with restarts triggered by detected changes in the cost function, allowing them to adapt to unknown and abrupt demand shifts without requiring prior knowledge of the number of stationary segments~$S$, except where explicitly stated.
+The backlogging algorithm leverages full feedback to detect changes using cost estimates for all base-stock levels.
+The lost-sales algorithms require additional mechanisms for change point detection to compensate for censored observations: targeted exploration when $L=0$, and a convexity-based method when $L>0$.
+For the proposed algorithms, we establish regret guarantees in terms of dynamic regret, with polynomial dependence on the lead time and the size of the policy space~$[0,U]$.
 See \cref{table:regret_bounds} for a summary of our results.